quintuple-lained/TheWandgame2025/README.md

 Huge thanks to him—I’d have been completely lost without his help!

+While this project is free and open-source, I truly appreciate your support.
+If you'd like to contribute, feel free to leave a tip via Ko-fi to help support future projects.
+Thank you!

     "The worst thing that can happen is someone calling me a keyboard designer."
     -OLDMAN6955